marianoguerra/little-riak-core-book/talk/talk.rst

 * Will go fast
 * Don't worry, all is written down in the book
-* Provide all the tools and features
+* Provide all the tools, features and concepts
 * So you can focus on the distributed part

 About Me